OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 #### Navigation Bar
-For mobilephone
+For mobile phone

 ![navbar mobile](assets/readme_images/navbar-mobile.png)

 For tablets, laptops and desktops

 ![navbar](assets/readme_images/navbar-larger-screen.png)
 The navigation bar provides easy access to different sections of the website, including the home page, our menu, and about us page.
-Value it provides is accessobility on all screensizes.
+Value it provides is accessibility on all screen sizes.

 #### Landing Page
 The landing page features a captivating hero image and headings that introduce The Waffle Truck and its offerings.